lorae/household-size/README.md

 The project uses American Community Survey (ACS) IPUMS microdata, which are freely available to the public after registering for an API key.

-# File tree
+# Project Structure
-## Project Structure
+## File

-The following is an overview of the project's file structure:
+The following is an overview of the project's file tree:

 ```
 household-size/